google/bulk_fhir_tools/README.md

   If you will be using fetch in this mode frequently, consider the since file option below which automates this behavior.

-* __Automatically fetch new claims since last successful run.__ The program provides a `-since_file` option, which the program uses to store and read BCDA timestamps from successful runs.
-When using this option, the fetch program will automatically read the latest timestamp from the since_file and use that to only fetch claims since that time.
-When completed successfully, it will write a new timestamp back out to that file, so that the next time fetch is run, only claims since that time will be fetched.
-The first time the program is run with `-since_file` it will fetch all historical claims from BCDA and initialize the since_file with the first timestamp.
+* __Automatically fetch new FHIR since last successful run.__ The program provides a `-since_file` option, which the program uses to store and read BCDA timestamps from successful runs.
+When using this option, the fetch program will automatically read the latest timestamp from the since_file and use that to only fetch FHIR since that time.
+When completed successfully, it will write a new timestamp back out to that file, so that the next time fetch is run, only FHIR since that time will be fetched.
+The first time the program is run with `-since_file` it will fetch all historical FHIR from BCDA and initialize the since_file with the first timestamp.

   ```sh